 Nothing is changed by a mediocre performance.

 Complacency is a blight that saps energy, dulls attitudes and causes a drain on the brain.
 The first symptom is satisfaction with things as they are.
 The second is rejection of things as they might be.
 “Good enough” becomes today’s watchword and tomorrow’s standard.
 Complacency makes people fear the unknown, mistrust the untried and abhor the new.
-Like water, the man who is complacent follows the easiest course—downhill.
-He draws fake strength from looking back.
+Like water, the person who is complacent follows the easiest course—downhill.
+They draw fake strength from looking back.

 Excellence is not a policy decision.
 It is a mindset, an attitude, a way of thinking and behaving.
-We create a mindset of excellence in our businesses, our sports teams, our churches and our homes not merely by demanding excellence or preaching excellence, but by modeling excellence, just as Walt Disney did.
+We create a mindset of excellence in our businesses, our sports teams, our churches and our homes not merely by demanding or preaching excellence, but by modeling it.
 Once we have created a climate where quality is not just something we do but a feature of who we are as an organization, then the people in our organization will be inspired to go far beyond policy, far beyond duties and job descriptions, in order to maintain the organization’s reputation for excellence.